Puyallup station: Services

 Puyallup station is served by 13 daily round-trips on the Sounder S Line, which travel north to King Street Station in Downtown Seattle and south to Tacoma Dome Station or Lakewood station on weekdays.
 Sounder trains travel from Puyallup to Seattle in approximately 49 minutes and to Tacoma in 13 minutes.
 In addition to regular Sounder service, Sound Transit runs special weekend trains from Everett and Seattle to Puyallup station for the annual Washington State Fair, with free shuttle buses from the station to the fairgrounds.

 The station is also served by Sound Transit Express and Pierce Transit buses, which stop at several bus bays on the north platform.
 Sound Transit Express route 578 begins in Puyallup and travels north to Downtown Seattle via Sumner station, Auburn station, and Federal Way Transit Center.
-Pierce Transit's routes connect Puyallup station to South Hill Mall, the South Hill area, Tacoma, and Federal Way.
-Pierce Transit also operates a local shuttle, the Puyallup Connector (route 425), which travels between stops in downtown Puyallup and South Hill.
+Pierce Transit's routes connect Puyallup station to South Hill Mall, the South Hill area, Tacoma, Milton, and Federal Way.
+Since 2023, the agency had also operated a microtransit zone within Puyallup that includes the station in its service area.